Granitschale im Lustgarten: History

 At the 1826 Academy Exhibition in Berlin, stonemason and building inspector Christian Gottlieb Cantian displayed a circular granite bowl measuring 6 feet (1.83 meters) in diameter and two smaller stone bowls.
 William Cavendish, the 6th Duke of Devonshire, was impressed and ordered one of the stone bowls.
 Upon hearing of this, Frederick William III of Prussia commissioned Cantian to create a similar granite bowl that would surpass the English version in size.
 The king declared that "the largest producer of the species should remain in the country."
 Cantian delivered a 17-foot (5.34-meter) diameter bowl, which he claimed would be even more impressive than the "magnificent porphyry bowl from Nero's Golden House in the Sala Rotunda of the Vatican."
-In order to "make it more receptive to the enjoyment and knowledge" of the collection, the Prussian Chief State Architect Karl Friedrich Schinkel intended to install this bowl in the rotunda of the Altes Museum, which was then still under construction.
+To "make it more receptive to the enjoyment and knowledge" of the collection, the Prussian Chief State Architect Karl Friedrich Schinkel intended to install this bowl in the rotunda of the Altes Museum, which was then still under construction.